funcool/promesa/doc/bulkhead.md

   indicating that queue limit was reached.

 This allows you to control the concurrency and the queue size on access to some resource.

-NOTES:

-- _As future improvements we consider adding an option for delimit the **max wait** and cancel/reject tasks after some timeout._
-- _For now it is implemented only on JVM but I think is pretty easy to implement on CLJS, so if there are some interest on it, feel free to open and issue for just show interest or discuss how it can be contributed._

 [0]: https://stackoverflow.com/questions/30391809/what-is-bulkhead-pattern-used-by-hystrix